intRinsic: an R Package for Model-Based Estimation of the Intrinsic Dimension of a Dataset: The modeling background

 \section{The modeling background}

 Let \(\bm{X}\) be a dataset with \(n\) data points measured over \(D\) variables.
-We denote each observation as \(x_i\in \mathbb{R}^D\).
-Despite being observed over a \(D\)-dimensional space, we suppose that the points take place on a latent manifold \(\mathcal{M}\) with intrinsic dimension (\texttt{id} from now on) \(d\leq D\).
+We denote each observation as \(x_i\in \mathbb{R}^D\), with \(i=1,\ldots,n\).
+Despite being observed over a \(D\)-dimensional space, we suppose that the points take place on a latent manifold \(\mathcal{M}\) with intrinsic dimension \(d\leq D\).
 Generally, we expect that \(d <<D\).
 Thus, we postulate that a low-dimensional data-generating mechanism can accurately describe the dataset.\\ Then, consider a single data point \(x_i\).
 Starting from this point, one can order the remaining \(n-1\) observations according to their distance from \(x_i\).
 This way, we obtain a list of nearest neighbors (NNs) of increasing order.
 Formally, let \(\Delta:\mathbb{R}^D\times\mathbb{R}^D\rightarrow\mathbb{R}^+\) be a generic distance function between data points.
 We denote with \(x_i^{(l)}\) the \(l\)-th NN of \(x_i\) and with \(r_{i,l}=\Delta\left(x_{i},x_i^{(l)}\right)\) their distance, for \(l=1,\ldots, n-1\).
-Given the sequence of NNs for each data point, we can define the \emph{volume of the hyper-spherical shell enclosed between two successive neighbors of} \(x_i\) as where \(d\) is the dimensionality of the latent manifold in which the points are embedded (the \texttt{id}) and \(\omega_{d}\) is the volume of the \(d\)-dimensional hyper-sphere with unitary radius.
+Given the sequence of NNs for each data point, we can define the \emph{volume of the hyper-spherical shell enclosed between two successive neighbors of} \(x_i\) as where \(d\) is the dimensionality of the latent manifold in which the points are embedded (the ID) and \(\omega_{d}\) is the volume of the \(d\)-dimensional hyper-sphere with unitary radius.
 For this formula to hold, we need to set \(x_{i,0}\equiv x_{i}\) and \(r_{i,0}=0\).
-Considering the two-dimensional case for simplicity, we provide a visual representation of the quantities involved in Figure \ref{fig:concentric} for \(l=1,2\).
+We provide a visual representation of the introduced quantities in Figure\nobreakspace{}\ref{fig:concentric} for \(l=1,2\), which depicts the three-dimensional case.